DivyanshMittal-exe/COP290/README.md

 ## Internal Implementation

 To implement the various functions like Fully Connected (FC) Layer ,Non-Linear Activations, Subsampling and Vector of Random Floats To A Vector Of Probabilities, I have created **C++ template classes** with the names Matrix and Vector.
 The class have functions, to facilitate the implementation, along with operator overloading of + , * operators.
 Appropriate errors are also raised wherever needed, eg size mismatch, wrong arguments passed, no arguments passed and many more.

+For pThreads, the pMatrix class inherits from matrix class and has an extra fc function.
+This function takes in input as 3 matrix ie input matrix, weight matrix and bias matrix and implement fc by computing the final matrix in 16 threads.
+Each thread independently computes a part of the final matrix and hence never overlap or interfere as such.
+The struct pass values via pointers and reference to decrease copying overhead.
+The transpose of matrix 2 is taken as accessing elements row-wise is faster due to buffer.

+For openblas and mkl standard functions from library are implementing the fullyconnected function